IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 Your grade for the course will be based on the following:

 Projects:
+These projects are meant to develop and refine your skills as a designer and animator.
+You are responsible for learning any software skills and techniques necessary to bring your ideas to life.

+You will be required to [write a “brief” for each assignment](process_documentation.md), (EXCEPT for the over effects projects), PRIOR to beginning the actual work, which will lay out your concept and creative direction!

 * 10% [Over Effects](projects_overeffects.md)
 * 10% [Self-Portrait](projects_self-portrait.md) OR [Song Intonation](projects_songintonation.md) (Choose one or the other.
 Do not do both.)
 * 10% [Titles](projects_titles.md)